benbalter/Twitter-Mentions-as-Comments/readme.txt

 Tested up to: 3.1
 Stable tag: 0.3-Beta

-Twitter Mentions as Comments scours Twitter for people talking about your blog posts & silently inserts their Tweets alongside your existing comments.
+Twitter Mentions as Comments scours Twitter for people talking about your site & silently inserts their Tweets alongside your existing comments.

 == Description ==